-In this sub-section the applicant must describe how they will establish or strengthen and enhance the sustainability of their proposed falls prevention programs.
-The goal of sustainability is to integrate and embed evidence-based programs into a community's network of coordinated health and social services so that they become a routine and integral component of your organization's operations.
-Sustainability strategies can include a combination of approaches including: funding from healthcare entities, other federal funding, philanthropy, public funding, Older Americans Act IIID, development of referral partnerships, etc. For more information on business planning and financial sustainability, please visit: https://www.ncoa.org/professionals/health/center-for-healthy-aging/community-integrated-health-care and https://www.ncoa.org/article/sustainability.
+In this sub-section the applicant must identify and describe how they will implement one or more sustainability strategies for their proposed falls prevention programs.
+The goal of sustainability is to integrate and embed evidence-based programs into a community's network of coordinated health and social services so that they are readily available and easily accessible over time.
+Sustainability strategies can include a combination of approaches, including development of referral partnerships, philanthropy, public funding, Older Americans Act Title IIID funding, other federal funding, funding from healthcare entities, etc. For more information on business planning and financial sustainability, please visit: